Alexander Manga, Ph.D., MBA

 Michigan College of Optometry at FSU

-Ferris offers more than 190 educational programs through the Colleges of Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry, Pharmacy, and the offices of Extended and International Operations as well as Retention and Student Success.
+Ferris offers more than 190 educational programs through the Colleges of Arts, Sciences and Education, Business, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry, Pharmacy, and the offices of Extended and International Operations as well as Retention and Student Success.
 These programs lead to doctorate, master, bachelor, and associate degrees, as well as certificates.
 Master’s degrees are offered specifically in Business Administration, Career and Technical Education, Criminal Justice, Curriculum and Instruction, Educational Leadership, Fine Arts, Information Security and Intelligence, Nursing, and Social Work.
 Doctoral degrees offered at Ferris are in Community College Leadership, Optometry and Pharmacy.
 Each college offers a cluster of related programs that are targeted to prepare students for specific careers, responsible citizenship, and lifelong learning.

 More than 79% of the students presently enrolled in a degree-granting program at Ferris State University receive some type of financial aid through federal, state, institutional, private, and other sources including: scholarships, grants, loans, and student employment.
 Ferris State University awards more than $173 million in student aid annually.
 Financial aid is primarily based on financial need and is intended to assist students whose families lack the total resources needed to pay for college.
 Information on financial aid programs available at Ferris may be obtained by contacting the Office of Scholarships and Financial Aid at (231) 591-2110.

 - An Online Learning Fee will be assessed at $10 per credit hour to all online courses to support on-line instruction